KxSystems/tutorials/pykx/Time_Series_Historical_Analysis.md

 - `n = 2000000` sets the number of rows we want to generate
 - We define a new table using `kx.Table` with syntax similar to that used by Pandas
 - The function `kx.random.random` is then used to create `n` randomly generated
-- We use `?` to generate random values for 4 columns:
     - `time` is populated with timestamps starting from midnight and increasing across a 24-hour period, with a random offset to simulate a spread of trades.
 These are then sorted in ascending order using `kx.q.asc`.
     - `sym` is populated with random symbols, selected from a list.
     - `price` and trade `size` are randomly generated